Inferring large graphs using l1-penalized likelihood: Introduction

 A popular approach consists in assuming that the data are generated by a Directed Acyclic Graph (DAG) \citep{Pearl09}.
 DAGs are made of a collection of vertices, which stand for variables, and directed edges to model the dependency structure among the variables, avoiding self-loops and cycles.
 However, inferring a DAG is a rather challenging problem.
 Firstly, the number of nodes $ p $ of the graph may be so large that exploring relevant DAG topologies is simply infeasible, since the number of possible DAG structures is super-exponential in $ p $ \citep{Robinson73,koivisto2004, Tsamardinos06, grzegorczyk2008}.
 Another dimension flaw occurs when $ p $, even being reasonable, is larger than the number of observations, and parameter estimation is jeopardized.
 High-dimensional statistical techniques are then needed to overcome this issue \citep{Buhlmann11, giraud2014}.
 Secondly, even if the ratio between $ p $ and the sample size $ n $ is not impeding model estimation, the nature of the data can be an additional obstacle \citep{ellis2008, guyon2010, fu2013}.
 The available observational data are in general not sufficient to identify the true underlying DAG, and can only determine an equivalence class of DAGs \citep{Pearl91}.
 This approach relies on the assumption that the joint distribution is Markov and faithful with respect to the true graph \citep{Spirtes00}.

 A large number of methods have been proposed for estimating DAGs, including for instance score-based methods (Bayesian score, \citealt{friedman2003} or Bayesian Information Criterion, \citealt{Schwarz78}), complex space sampling \citep{zhou2011} or the PC algorithm \citep{Spirtes00}.
 The latter has been proved to be uniformly consistant in the high-dimensional case, but requires a test of conditional independences that quickly becomes computationally intractable \citep{Kalisch07}.
+Recent works stress the limitations of the absence of cycles in DAGs in the study of complex systems \citep{DeSmet10}. \citet{Wright21} already described more general directed dependencies between variables when introducing genetic path analysis, but the data were then very limited.
+Structural Equation Modelling later introduced the notion of noise measurement \citep{Hoyle95} and \citet{Pearl09} extended them beyond linearity.
+Moreover, the directed cyclic graph \citep{Spirtes95} framework received little attention as compared to its acyclic counterpart.
+Finally, the actual discovery of causal cycles requires temporal data, \textit{e.g.} in the context of dynamic Bayesian networks \citep{Perrin03,Dondelinger13}, data which are difficult and very expensive to collect despite efforts in this direction \citep{Sachs09}.